 Maths: set through the use of White Rose material (the same scheme and materials are available in school too and so lessons will follow the same order).
-This is supported further by Deepening Understanding.

 English: Use of Pathways to Write (scheme used in English in school) will be presented using PowerPoints with teacher recording voice overs where necessary.
 As happens in school, it may be necessary to come away from the scheme at times, depending on the children's abilities to teach and/or revise specific skills - relevant tasks will be set for home too.
 Spellings set and handwriting will be set the same as for children attending school.
 Comprehension is et